rinnocente/qe/README.md

 # qe
-Dockerfile for a QuantumEspresso container accessible from docker.
+Dockerfile for a QuantumEspresso (serial) container.

 *(The resulting image is based on ubuntu:16.04 and its size is around ~170 MB)*